 The average lifetime of a heat pump is 15 years, but some heat pumps last as long as 20-25 years with regular maintenance and proper upkeep.

 Heat Pump Installation: Trust Our Team for a Smooth Process

 To install a heat pump, we will need to make intricate wire connections and attachments to the duct system.
-It is important to consult with professionals like the ones on the team at Epic Electrical Enterprise because a variety of issues can arise along the way.
+It is important to consult with professionals like Epic Electric, Heating & Cooling because a variety of issues can arise along the way.
 For example, we might encounter faulty duct systems that need to be replaced, and a trained professional is the best bet when it comes to noticing these issues.

 We will also be able to handle the refrigerant for the heat pump and install it to the unit.
 This is an important step because if it is done incorrectly, your heat pump might break down in the future.
 When some homeowners choose to install their heat pumps on their own, they end up making grave mistakes like installing the wrong size.
 This puts them right back where they started, and they usually wish they had sought professional help from the beginning.

 Typically, a heat pump installation takes between four and six hours.
 Lots of essential steps will be taken during this time.
 To start, we will choose the most ideal location for the unit.
 This is typically a location that shares an outside wall and is free from obstacles, like a thermostat or plants.
 In that location, we will set up a foundation to support the heat pump.